lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ## Use Cases:

 + An attacker might use it to identify open ports and accepted source ports on a target system, which can help in mapping the network and finding potential vulnerabilities to exploit.
 If an attacker discovers that certain source and destination ports are open, they could craft packets that mimic legitimate traffic to bypass firewalls or intrusion detection systems, allowing unauthorized access to sensitive services.
-+ This also allows for monitoring how the firewall responds to legitimate traffic while blocking threats, and evaluating the IDP/IPS’s ability to detect and respond to intrusions.
++ This also allows for monitoring how the firewall responds to legitimate traffic while blocking threats and evaluating the IDP/IPS’s ability to detect and respond to intrusions.
 The results can then be used to fine-tune the configurations, ensuring robust security measures are in place.

 ## Server Configuration: